Asaayu/dynamic-client-localization-system-for-fivem/README.md

 ## License
-Dynamic Client Localization System for FiveM, dynamiclly localize strings into a player's local supported language.<br>
+Dynamic Client Localization System for FiveM, dynamically localize strings into a player's local supported language.<br>
 Copyright © 2022  Asaayu **<https://github.com/Asaayu>**

 This program is free software: you can redistribute it and/or modify